Its-Samir/formaze/README.md

 -  Type: `T` (A Zod schema) (optional)

 -  Description:
-   This optional schema prop is a schema used to define the structure and validation rules for the form.
-This schema determines the expected fields, their types, and any validation logic, such as required fields, minimum/maximum values, regex patterns, etc. **NOTE: In future version this prop will be deprecated.
+   This optional schema prop defines the structure and validation rules for the form.
+This schema determines the expected fields, their types, and any validation logic, such as required fields, minimum/maximum values, regex etc. **NOTE: In future version this prop will be deprecated.
 As of now this prop is no longer needed.**

 -  Example: